top of page

 Submitting as the owner will save time on approval, and increase the flexibility on paperwork.
 At the same time, we will bring you all the paperwork needed for your project in order to submit it to the respective online city portal or office building or help you submit it online.
 This way, you will only have to clear the city fees.
 You can contact your city to ask about a fee estimate for a "hurricane shutters, structural addition", submitted as the owner.
 Contact your representative to ask on the net project square footage estimation (net sq ft).

-On the other hand, if we do it as a company on your behalf, likely for commercial, we take care of the whole dealing process for $500.00 that are charged apart from the project, as a company, our general contractor, a notary, and a mediator expert will manage this process in order to get your project approved.
+On the other hand, if we do it as a company on your behalf, likely for commercial use, we take care of the whole dealing process for $500.00 that are charged apart from the project, as a company, our general contractor, a notary, and a mediator expert will manage this process in order to get your project approved.

 • All you do is: